Golf

 Nordic Skiing

-Chimney lake has a large network of classic nordic skiing options.
+Both Chimney & Felker Lakes have a large network of classic nordic skiing options.
 This low-impact sport is popular with locals and visitors craving fresh air, epic scenery and a full-body cardio workout.
 Trails may or may not be groomed, so prepare from some fun trail blazing.

 Take it easy with a nice ski on the lake, choosing how far you want to go as you glide upon a flat wide open terrain.
 You can access the lakes using any of the provincial campground sites.